bashexplode/otu-plz/README.md

 otu-plz is an open-source phishing campaign toolkit that makes setting up phishing infrastructure, sending emails with one-time use tokens, and evading blue teams a breeze.
 It also stores all information within a database to keep track of clicks and other data.

 otu-plz creates a MySQL database, generates a one-time use token, adds the token to the database, and generates PHP code that should be inserted into a web page on the server that is hosting the database.
-The overall goal of the script is to send one-time use URLs during spearphishing campaigns/red teams, so that in case an incident response team tries to replay an attack/payload chain they are served a false payload and our infrastructure is not burned.
+The overall goal of the script is to send one-time use URLs during spearphishing campaigns/red teams, so that in case an incident response team tries to replay an attack/payload chain they are served a false payload and infrastructure is not burned.
 This has been tested with certutil (requires two requests) and pubprn.vbs (requires one request) and works.
-This script has been tested on Kali 2 and should work without additional requirements. otu-plz also can send customized emails by generating tokens for a list of emails and then feeding the tool a HTML file as the message to be sent (this requires an account to be created through an email service or SMTP server).
+This script has been tested on Kali and should work without additional requirements. otu-plz also can send customized emails by generating tokens for a list of emails and then feeding the tool a HTML file (message.txt for example) as the message to be sent (this requires an account to be created through an email service or SMTP server).

 ===========================================